 Japanese cold noodles are called if zaru soba not because it is cold.
 Zaru is the name of a drainage basket made of bamboo, where the cold soba usually stays (similar to a sieve).
 The cold pasta comes over a Zaru where you take what you are going to eat and dip it separately in the sauce.
 Similar to dipping a sushi in the sauce.

-The sauce in which Zaru soba is dipped is called Mentsuyu.
+The sauce in which the Zaru soba is dipped is called Mentsuyu.
 It is made from shoyo, sake mirin and hondashi (fish-based seasoning).
-Mentsuyu known affectionately only as tsuyu can be purchased in a ready-made bottle or made at home with its own variations.
+The Mentsuyu known fondly only as tsuyu can be purchased in ready-made bottle or made at home with its own variations.